maxonrow/docs/docs/modules/fungible/msgtype/TransferFungibleTokenOwnership.md

 NewHandler is essentially a sub-router that directs messages coming into this module to the proper handler.
-Now, you need to define the actual logic for handling the MsgTypeTransferFungibleTokenOwnership message in handleMsgTransferFungibleTokenOwnership:
+Now, you need to define the actual logic for handling the MsgTypeTransferFungibleTokenOwnership message in `handleMsgTransferFungibleTokenOwnership`:

 ![Image-2](../pic/TransferFungibleTokenOwnership_02.png)

 In this function, requirements need to be met before emitted by the network.

 * A valid Token.
 * Token must be approved, and not yet be freeze.